eventbasedvision/eTraM/rvt_eTram/README.md

 To evaluate or train RVT on eTram you will need to download the eTram dataset from [Link to Dataset]().

 Run the following command to preprocess the dataset to required format
+> The preprocessed format is similar to gen4 (1Mpx) format with changes in the class labels.
 ```bash
 python preprocess_dataset.py <DATA_IN_PATH> \
 <DATA_OUT_PATH> \